China’s big developers shrug off short-term virus impact to splurge on land

 But restrictions have been eased in many parts of the country in recent weeks, and the latest data from researcher CRIC shows sales of the top 100 developers in March surged 136% from February, narrowing the first-quarter decline to 21% compared with a year earlier.

-Developers said they expected sales to normalize in April, following an 80-90% recovery in March.
+Developers said they expected sales to normalize in April, following an 80-90% recovery in March, though Oxford Economics notes consumers remain cautious amid lingering fears of the virus and uncertainty over job losses.

 The optimism underscores the increasing polarization in China’s real estate market, where analyst forecasts of a single digit drop in national home sales this year is expected to see many smaller developers collapse.